 Active Release Technique Dee Why

-Active Release Technique in Dee Why at Contemporary Healthcare Northern Beaches
+Active Release Technique (ART) in Dee Why at Contemporary Healthcare Northern Beaches

 Active Release Technique in Dee Why at Contemporary Healthcare Northern Beaches is a hands on treatment in which muscle, ligament, fascia, tendon, nerve, or joint capsule is held under tension in a shortened position, while the involved structure (spine, upper limb or lower limb) is lengthened through a full, comfortable active range of active motion while maintaining tension throughout the movement.
 Tension is maintained on the underlying tissue and not the skin.